Key Takeaways

 How does AMFM approach the treatment of Narcissistic Personality Disorder?

-AMFM offers comprehensive treatment for Narcissistic Personality Disorder through a multifaceted approach.
+AMFM offers full-spectrum treatment for Narcissistic Personality Disorder through a multifaceted approach.
 Our program includes individualized treatment planning, intensive clinical programming, and psychiatric care with medication management when needed.
 Clients receive weekly sessions with psychiatric providers, twice-weekly individual therapy, case management, and family therapy if clinically indicated.